Shougo/neosnippet.vim/README.md

 Configuration
 -------------

 This is an example `~/.vimrc` configuration for Neosnippet.
-It is assumes you already have Neocomplcache configured.
+It is assumed you already have Neocomplcache configured.
 With the settings of the example, you can use the following keys: